 The Types of Life Insurance Medical Exams

-There are two types of medical exams you may need when applying for life insurance.
+You may need two types of medical exams when applying for life insurance.

 Physical Medical Exam (Paramedical Exam)

-The paramedical exam is a combination of a physical exam and a verbal questionnaire.
+The paramedical exam combines a physical exam and a verbal questionnaire.
 You’ll answer the questions first, and then the insurance company will send out a life insurance examiner to conduct the medical exam.

 The life insurance health screening is usually done at home or your office.
 It’s non-invasive and usually takes 30 minutes or less.